mindshade/ai-hackaton-2023-05/README.md

 ## Security

 The notebook server has no login security setup.
-DO NOT EXPOSE PORT 888 ON A PUBLIC NETWORK.
+DO NOT EXPOSE THE JUPYTER PORT 8888 ON A PUBLIC NETWORK.

 ## Start